Puerto Princesa

 It is a city located in the western Philippine province of Palawan and is the westernmost city in the Philippines.
 Though the seat of government and capital of the province, the city itself is one of 38 independent cities within the Philippines not controlled by the province in which it is geographically located and is therefore an independent area located within Palawan for its geographical and statistical purposes by the Philippine Statistics Authority.
 It is the largest city in the province of Palawan and the Mimaropa region.

 It is the least densely populated city in the Philippines with 110 /km2.
 In terms of land area, the city is the second largest geographically after Davao City with an area of 2381.02 km2.
 Puerto Princesa is the location of the Philippines' Western Command headquarters.

-Today, Puerto Princesa is a tourist city with many beach resorts and seafood restaurants.
-It has been acclaimed several times as the cleanest and greenest city in the Philippines.
+Today, Puerto Princesa is a tourist city with beach resorts and seafood restaurants.

 Etymology

 The name Puerto Princesa has several possible origins.
 It is said to have been attributed by locals to a princess-like maiden who roams the place on certain nights of the year, while other accounts attribute its geographical advantage as a seaport which is a naturally protected area due to its surrounding mountains, and is characterized by a depth able to accommodate any size of shipping vessel.

 There are two official versions about the actual origin of the name.
-The first is that place was originally named Port of the Princess (Spanish: Puerto de la Princesa) after Infanta Eulalia, one of the princesses born to Isabella II of Spain and her consort, Francis, Duke of Cádiz (Note: The reference also inaccurately states that Eulalia died young; in reality, she would eventually become the wife of the Duke of Galliera, and the longest-lived among the children of Isabella II and Francis, Duke of Cadiz, dying at the age of 94 in 1958.)
+The first is that place was originally named Port of the Princess (Spanish: Puerto de la Princesa) after Infanta Eulalia, one of the princesses born to Isabella II of Spain and her consort, Francis, Duke of Cádiz.
+(Note: The reference also inaccurately states that Eulalia died young; in reality, she would eventually become the wife of the Duke of Galliera, and the longest-lived among the children of Isabella II and Francis, Duke of Cadiz, dying at the age of 94 in 1958.)
 Another version, however, states that the place was originally named Port Asuncion (Spanish: Puerto de Asunción), allegedly named after another daughter of Isabella II and the Duke of Cadiz.
 In this version, the princess suffered an untimely death, which prompted the Queen to change the name to Puerto de la Princesa, and was eventually shortened to Puerto Princesa.
 However, this second version is likely to be incorrect, as Isabella and Francis did not have a daughter named Asunción.